jmbucknall/EZDSL/ezdsl.md

                      c   d  e   f

 The node at the top of the tree is called the root node.
-The implementation of a binary tree in EZSTRUCS uses the concepts of internal and external nodes.
+The implementation of a binary tree in EZDSL uses the concepts of internal and external nodes.
 An internal node of the tree always has two children, an external node (also known as a leaf) has no children.
 An external node carries no data object, only internal nodes can be